Combining Crown Structures for Vulnerability Measures: Proof of Theorem

+\begin{theorem} The component order connectivity problem admits a $2kW$ vertex-kernel on claw-free graphs in polynomial time. \end{theorem}

-We start with preliminaries about reducible structures of COC and its properties that we need to prove \cref{theorem::2kWKern}.
+We begin with preliminaries on the reducible structures of COC and their properties, which are essential for our proofs.
+Following this, we focus on the kernelization algorithms and provide proofs of its correctness.

-\subsubsection{Reducible Structures of the Component Order Connectivity Problem and its Properties}
+\subsection{Reducible Structures of the Component Order Connectivity Problem and its Properties}

-We call a (not necessarily minimal) set of vertices that separates a graph into pieces of size at most $W$ a \emph{$W$-separator}.
-We define $(G,k,W)$ as an instance of COC, where we label it as a yes-instance if there exists a $W$-separator of size $k$, otherwise, we label it as a no-instance.
-To design the kernelization algorithm, we briefly summarize in addition to the preliminary \cref{sec::prelimCrownAndPack} some definitions and theorems of \cite{DBLP:conf/gecco/Baguley0N0PZ23,DBLP:conf/esa/Casel0INZ21,fomin2019kernelization,DBLP:conf/iwpec/KumarL16} that we will use.
-We start with a structure introduced by Kumar and Lokshtanov~\cite{DBLP:conf/iwpec/KumarL16}.
+We call a (not necessarily minimal) set of vertices that separates a graph into components of size at most $W$ a \emph{$W$-separator}.
+We define $(G, k, W)$ as an instance of COC, where it is labeled as a yes-instance if there exists a $W$-separator of size $k$; otherwise, it is labeled as a no-instance.
+To design the kernelization algorithm, we briefly review, in addition to the preliminary content in \cref{sec::prelimCrownAndPack}, some definitions and theorems from \cite{DBLP:conf/gecco/Baguley0N0PZ23,DBLP:conf/esa/Casel0INZ21,fomin2019kernelization,DBLP:conf/iwpec/KumarL16}.
+Of particular interest are the strictly reducible pairs introduced by Kumar and Lokshtanov~\cite{DBLP:conf/iwpec/KumarL16}, who proved that such structures must exist in graphs with more than $2kW$ vertices.